 According to dictionaries, roasting means "exposing a substance to high heat for a long time without the addition of fat or water so that it is cooked, gets a brown crust, and becomes crispy".

 In the case of coffee roasting, this refers to the raw coffee beans.
-Roasting coffee is the process in which coffee beans are roasted and get this deep brown colour we all know and love.
-When roasting coffee, the so-called roast aromas are created in the coffee bean.
+Roasting coffee is the process by which coffee beans are roasted to get the deep brown color we all know and love.
+When roasting coffee, the so-called roasted aromas are created in the coffee bean.

 Why is roasting coffee so important?

 The seeds of the coffee cherry are called coffee beans.
-These are processed and dried after the harvest, which also plays an important role in the flavour profile of coffee.
+These are processed and dried after the harvest, which also plays an important role in the flavor profile of coffee.

 Before roasting, the raw coffee beans are green and have a bean-like, grassy aroma.
 In fact, green coffee beans don't smell at all the way we imagine coffee to smell.
 This is because coffee only develops 800 to 1000 different aromatic substances when it is roasted.